Omi Gurung

 Omi Gurung (born Sandeep Gurung), is an Indian fashion designer and social entrepreneur from Sikkim.
 He is popularly known as "The Green Man" of Sikkim.
 He is one of the famous personalities of Sikkim.

+He has been named among the 15 most powerful and influential people in India’s Northeast for 2026 by India Today NE.

+Omi Gurung was conferred with Shri N.J Yasaswy Memorial Award 2026 on the birth anniversary of the founder of the ICFAI Group, N.J Yasaswy in recognition of outstanding contribution to entrepreneurship and innovation, and for inspiring excellence, creativity and entrepreneurial spirit.

 Biography

 Gurung was born and brought up in Sikkim.
 He is the youngest son of R.K.
 Gurung, former Secretary of the Department of Mines, Minerals & Geology in the Government of Sikkim, and Beena Gurung.

+Omi Gurung is the youth ambassador for EARTHDAY.ORG.
+Growing out of the first Earth Day in 1970, EARTHDAY.ORG is the world’s largest recruiter to the environmental movement, working with more than 150,000 partners in over 192 countries to drive action for our planet.

+Omi Gurung is a Swachhata Ambassador from Sikkim under the Swachh Bharat Mission, SBM Urban 2.0.

 Omi Gurung was one of the 50 voices of young environmentalists from South Asia and Southeast Asia in a global campaign called "My Future, My Voice" which marked the 50th Anniversary of Earth Day on 22 April 2020.
 Omi was featured as one of the "Defenders of the Planet Earth" in the 12th-anniversary issue (November 2018) of Eclectic Northeast and featured on the cover page of Northeast Today (January 2018) as one of the "Reigning Champions".

-He was listed as one of the top seven well-known personalities from Sikkim in the book "Discover India- State by State" published (2018) by Penguin Books.
+Omi Gurung was listed as one of the top seven well-known personalities from Sikkim in the book "Discover India- State by State" published (2018) by Penguin Books.
 He was also listed as one of the 50 Himalayan Heroes (Coolest People to Know in Asia) by Conde Nast Traveller India in its 7th Anniversary Issue (October–November 2017).

 Omi was a global climate consultant for the award-winning animated film “Songs Of The Earth”.
-The film l premiered on 2 November 2021 at the United Nations Conference, COP 26 in Glasgow Scotland.
+The film premiered on 2 November 2021 at the United Nations Conference, COP 26 in Glasgow Scotland.